 About : Open Positions

 SDSU is a large campus that embraces the teacher-scholar model.
 The university offers bachelor‘s degrees in 84 areas, 76 master's degrees and 21 doctorate degrees.
 Our >30,000 students represent one of the most ethnically and socioeconomically diverse student bodies of any major university.
 SDSU is a Hispanic Serving Institution and is ranked 10th in the nation in conferring baccalaureate degrees to minorities according to Academic Analytics.
-Candidates with experience in and/or commitment to working in a multicultural environment with large numbers of students of diverse backgrounds and learning styles are desired.
 Since 2000, SDSU faculty and staff have attracted more than $1.5 billion in grants and contracts.
-Academic Analytics consistently ranked SDSU faculty research productivity highly when they performed these analyses in 2007-2010: #1 out of 92 small research universities in the United States, #15 out of all 155 public research universities, and #35 out of all 222 American research universities.
+Academic Analytics consistently ranked SDSU faculty research productivity highly in 2007-2010: #1 out of 92 small research universities in the United States, #15 out of all 155 public research universities, and #35 out of all 222 American research universities.

-Within SDSU, the Department of Geography has one of the strongest research programs, with strengths in physical geography, remote sensing watershed analysis, biogeography, human-environment interactions, GIScience, geocomputation, and human and urban geography.
-Its joint doctoral program with the University of California, Santa Barbara is 7th ranked nationally according to the most recent report from Academic Analytics.
-See geography.sdsu.edu for more information.
+Within SDSU, the Department of Geography has one of the strongest research programs, with focus areas in physical geography, remote sensing, watershed analysis, biogeography, human-environment interactions, GIScience, geocomputation, and human and urban geography.
+The Department has a Master of Science degree in Watershed Science.
+The joint doctoral program with the University of California, Santa Barbara is 7th ranked nationally according to the most recent report from Academic Analytics.
+More Information.
 Faculty also have access to the San Diego Supercomputing Center.